A picture of a depressed and confused child

 Don’t underestimate the complexity of children’s emotions

-Children are supposed to be open books.
+We think children are supposed to be open books.
 They cry when they’re in pain.
 They laugh when they’re excited.
-Because they reveal their emotions so freely, we assume that they’re simple and transparent beings.
+Because they reveal their emotions so freely, we assume they’re simple and transparent beings.
 This assumption makes us underestimate the complexity of our children’s minds.

 This boy in my Lost Childhood sculpture series has secrets.
 He seems to be burdened by something, but with his limited vocabulary and underdeveloped cerebral capacity, he’s at a loss.
-If you cared about this child, you’d sense that he has a lot of things he wishes to say but he doesn’t know how.
+If you paid close attention, you’d sense that this child has a lot of things he wishes he could tell but he doesn’t know how.
 He carries those secrets into adulthood and gradually, he forgets why he’s sad.
 Sadness just follows him like a dark cloud.
 Nothing seems to be able to cheer him up.

 That’s depression.